 Robin Lehner might not have registered a victory for his W-L-OTL record (0-2-2) just yet, but that doesn’t mean that fantasy managers should shy away from the goalie.
 The Swedish netminder is only 17% owned in Yahoo! leagues and is serving in a backup capacity to Craig Anderson, but his 2.73 GAA and .938 Save Percentage should garner enough attention from managers that need to address their goalie situation.

 Recently, Lehner put his poise on display against the New York Islanders as he stopped 53 of 57 shots thrown his way in a 5-4 shootout loss.
 Fantasy managers should definitely consider adding Lehner as Ottawa’s goalie tandem should be one of the best in the NHL right now.
-Even though Lehner might be a victim of the Senators’ spotty defense at this point and time, it would be wise to closely monitor the goalie as he has already played in almost half of the amount of games (5) that he saw during the lockout-shortened ’12-’13 NHL season.
+Even though Lehner might be a victim of the Senators’ spotty defense at this point in time, it would be wise to closely monitor the goalie as he has already played in almost half of the amount of games (5) that he saw during the lockout-shortened ’12-’13 NHL season.

 Cam Talbot (New York Rangers – G)